Applying for a Driver's License

 Once you pass your required testing, your driver's license will be mailed to the address in DMV's records.
 DMV has converted to a new secure process for issuing driver's licenses and ID cards, and has discontinued issuing them over the counter.
 The U.S. Postal Service will not forward driver's licenses, so make sure that DMV has your current, correct address on record.
 If you have moved, notify DMV right away.

 If you are under age 18, your driver's license will be sent to the judge of your local juvenile and domestic relations court.
 The court will notify you by mail about when and where you and your parent, custodial parent or legal guardian must appear to receive your license.
+If you are age 18 on the date of your court licensing ceremony, your parent, custodial parent or legal guardian does not need to accompany you.

 DMV can deny or suspend driving privileges for persons under age 18 if the juvenile meets one or more of the conditions below.
 Questions about this law may be directed to DMV.